2020–21 NWFL Premiership: Championship playoffs

-The top six teams at the end of the regular season engaged each other in a round-robin playoff between 19 to 25 April in order to decide the league champion and representative at the maiden CAF Women's Champions League.
+The top six teams at the end of the regular season engaged each other in a round-robin playoff between 19 and 25 April in order to decide the league champion and representative at the maiden CAF Women's Champions League.
 All matches were played at the Dipo Dina International Stadium in Ijebu-Ode.

 Relegation playoffs

-The bottom four teams at the end of the regular season engaged each other in a round-robin playoff between 8 to 11 May to decide the last two clubs to be relegated.
+The bottom four teams at the end of the regular season engaged each other in a round-robin playoff between 8 and 11 May to decide the last two clubs to be relegated.
 All matches were played at the University of Benin Sports Complex in Benin City.